occopus/docs/sphinx/source/tutorial-building-clusters.rst

       kubernetes-dashboard   dashboard-metrics-scraper-6b4884c9d5-w6rx6                                               1/1     Running   0          12m
       kubernetes-dashboard   kubernetes-dashboard-64794c64b8-sb9m6                                                    1/1     Running   0          12m

-   You can access Dashboard at ``https://[master_node_ip]:32000``.
+   You can access Dashboard at ``http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#/login``.

-   On the login page please choose the basic option and enter the following username and password:
+   On the login page please click on the SKIP button.

-      - Username: admin
-      - Password: admin

 #.
 Finally, you may destroy the infrastructure using the infrastructure id returned by ``occopus-build``